The Phoenix Files: Fallout

 Fallout is told from Jordan's point of view.
 It starts with Luke, Jordan, Reeve, Luke's dad, Kara, Soren and a girl who is extremely fast named Amy, sneaking into the weapons warehouse to get more weapons and ammo.
 They find helicopters and Luke's dad and Kara fly out to get someone from the outside to help.
 Everyone else goes back to the Vattel complex underground.
 Crazy Bill wakes up and starts digging, but won't tell anyone why.
 Peter keeps getting worse.
 Tank has decided that Reeve is his boss and does whatever he wants.
 Mike still thinks Soren is a powerful overseer and follows him around.
 Jordan and Luke see Mike sacrifice his life to take out the security system because Soren wanted him to.
 Crazy Bill tells Luke and Jordan that he is Peter and that he never made it back to the present after killing Luke.
 And he also says that Jordan is the portal into the past and she blew up the Vattel Complex.
 Luke, Jordan, Reeve, and a couple others leave to find Tobias in the Shackleton building, but can't.
 Shackleton doesn't seem to know who or what Tobias even is.
 When they get back to the complex, they find that Jordan's mom's baby has been born.
 He was named Abraham, after Jordan's dad, but Georgia reads the baby's mind and he tells her that his name is Tobias.
 The book ends with an electrified grid stretching out to the wall, completing the final lock-down procedures.

 Doomsday

 Doomsday is the final book of the series.
+This book is from an alternating point of view, from Luke, Peter, and Jordan, and even Crazy Bill.
 There are no more days left.
 After ninety-nine days of lockdown, the annihilation of the human race is right on schedule.
 Luke and Jordan are fighting a losing battle.
 Peter has escaped, Bill has disappeared, and Co-operative Security are moments away from storming the Vattel Complex.
 As the battle rages on in town, an offer of help arrives from the last place anyone could have expected (Calvin).
 But can it really be trusted, or is this just another one of Shackleton's deceptions?
 And with the murder still looming over Luke, will he even live long enough to find out?
 One way or another, it's all coming to an end.
 The clock is still ticking.
 There are seventeen hours until the end of the world.